supermilkdude67/Waydroid-SEKAI-Keybinds/README.md

 So, I made a simple Python script that uses `python-evdev` and `python-uinput` to translate key presses to multi-touch events.

-The default keybinds for tap notes are `Q, W, E, R, T, Y, I, O, P, Left Bracket, and Right Bracket`.
+The default keybinds for tap notes are `Q, W, E, R, T, Y, I, O, P, [, and ]`.
 <br>
 The default keybinds for flick notes are `X, C, Space, Comma, and Period`.
 <br>